duritong/puppet-nagios/README.md

 Monitor
 -------

-On one node the "nagios" class has to be included.
+On one node the `nagios` class has to be included.
 By default this installs apache using the "apache" module.
-To use lighttpd instead, include "nagios::lighttpd", or, if the web server is not to be managed by puppet, include "nagios::headless".
+To use lighttpd instead, `include "nagios::lighttpd"`, or, if the web server is not to be managed by puppet, `include "nagios::headless"`.

 Hosts
 -----

-On a node which shall be monitored with nagios, include the "nagios::target".
+On a node which shall be monitored with nagios, `include the "nagios::target"`.
-This just creates a host declaration for this host's "$::ipaddress" fact.
-If the $::ipaddress of your target is not the one you wish to modify, you can use "nagios::target::fqdn" instead, which will use the $::fqdn fact of the host instead.
+This just creates a host declaration for this host's `$::ipaddress` fact.
+If the `$::ipaddress` of your target is not the one you wish to modify, you can use `nagios::target::fqdn` instead, which will use the `$::fqdn` fact of the host instead.

 Pass the $parents variable to the target class for enabling the reachability features of nagios.
-If a node needs more customisation, use the native "@@nagios_host" type directly (the double-ampersand declares the object as an exported resource).
+If a node needs more customisation, use the native `@@nagios_host` type directly (the double-ampersand declares the object as an exported resource).

-To monitor hosts not managed by puppet, add "nagios_host" objects to the monitoring node.
-The required parameters are "alias", "address" and "use".
-If you don't specify a proper nagios template with the "use" parameter, some extra parameters are needed.
+To monitor hosts not managed by puppet, add `nagios_host` objects to the monitoring node.
+The required parameters are `alias`, `address` and `use`.
+If you don't specify a proper nagios template with the `use` parameter, some extra parameters are needed.
 You may look up the nagios documentation for this.

 Services
 --------

-Services can be monitored by using the "nagios::service" component.
+Services can be monitored by using the `nagios::service` component.

 The simplest form is: